PrieureDeSion/Image_Proc/README.md

 # Image_Proc
-Learning Image Processing using MATLAB and numpy
+Learning Image Processing using 'MATLAB' and 'numpy'

 Feel free to use the codes for purposes as mentioned.
 Appropriate commenting followed.
 For suggestions, drop a message/PR.